juharris/find-tests/README.md

 ```

 ### Examples:
-One file is changed and there is one test project that depends on the file:
+Example: One file is changed and there is one test project that depends on the file:
 ```shell
 find-tests '["A/A.Common/Class.cs"]' '{"Projects":[{"Id": "A/A.Common/A.Common.csproj"}, {"Id": "A/A.Common.Tests/A.Common.Tests.csproj"}], "References":[{"From": "A/A.Common.Tests/A.Common.Tests.csproj", "To": "A/A.Common/A.Common.csproj"}]}'
 ```